Heart Disease Clinic

 Family Panning, Coil fitting, Contraceptive Implants and Sexual Health

-• All of our nurses and doctors have been trained and keep up to date with contraception and sexual health issues.
+• Our nurses and doctors have been trained and keep up to date with contraception and sexual health issues.
 An appointment can be made to discuss any form of contraception or sexual health problem in any of the normal doctors’ surgeries.

 • Dr Zia provides two coil fitting clinics per month (IUD and IUS).